Meet Our Staff, Volunteers & Interns!

 SUZANNE DHRUV, CCN DIRECTOR Suzanne, a native Tucsonan, has established deep, strong roots in the Sonoran Desert Region.
 Her passion to reconnect children with the natural world is fueled by a lifetime of playing, living, learning and teaching within a dynamic, colorful, and detailed landscape.
 In an effort to develop authentic, engaging, and educational opportunities in nature for adolescents, Suzanne achieved a Prescott College Master of Arts degree in Environmental Studies, investigating youths’ implicit theories of the natural world and their experiences within.
 This graduate research project builds upon Suzanne’s academic and professional foundation.
 She holds a Bachelor of Science degree in Ecology and Evolutionary Biology from the University of Arizona and has over ten years professional experience that includes directing, designing and instructing environmental education programs for all ages.
 Most recently, Suzanne directed the educational efforts of Tucson Audubon Society, a local non-profit that focuses on conservation, education, and recreation in the Sonoran Desert Region.
 Prior to this she worked as a museum educator which allowed her to create and manage programs for high school students to work and learn in a museum environment.
 Her experiences with local nonprofit organizations foster the ability to collaborate with community organizations, educators, and parents in an effort to enhance learning opportunities for adolescents and children throughout the Tucson area.
 Suzanne is also certified as a Wilderness First Responder and in First Aid/CPR.

-MATT CLARK, COMMUNITY OUTREACH COORDINATOR, is a University of Arizona student an ITE mentor and employee .
+MATT CLARK, FIELD LEADER, is a University of Arizona student an ITE mentor and employee .
 He enjoys hiking, camping, rock climbing, and other outdoor activities.
 Matt has participated in the ITE Get Experience, three Expeditionary Experience EcoPrograms and two years of mentorship.
 Through ITE Matt was awarded a (National Outdoor Leadership School) NOLS scholarship and spent 2 weeks rafting and kayaking down the Green River in Utah.
 He was an ITE mentor because his love for the outdoors and wants more kids to experience the outdoors like him.
 He is now sharing his passion and experience with ITE to teens all over Tucson as an employee!
 Matt is also certified as a Wilderness First Responder and in First Aid/CPR.

-ALEGRIA GRAY, COMMUNITY OUTREACH COORDINATOR, is a 19 year old African-American/Venezuelan gal born and raised in Tucson, Arizona and is a fluent Spanish speaker.
+ALEGRIA GRAY, FIELD LEADER, is a 20 year old African-American/Venezuelan gal born and raised in Tucson, Arizona and is a fluent Spanish speaker.
 Alegria has participated in the ITE Get Outside, Get Experience, two Expeditionary Experience EcoPrograms and two years of mentorship.
 In 2012 Alegria received a NOLS (National Outdoor Leadership School) scholarship as part of the NOLS Gateway program and spent one month kayaking the fjords of the Prince William Sound in Alaska.
 Alegria now attends the University of Arizona.
-She enjoys listening to music, being a nerd, doingwell in school, hanging out with her friends and being awesome with other ITE mentors.
+She enjoys listening to music, being a nerd, doingwell in school, hanging out with her friends and being awesome with other ITE staff.
 Alegria aspires to give others a love for the peace and beauty she finds while embraced in nature.
 Alegria is also certified as a Wilderness First Responder and in First Aid/CPR.

 Martha Gebhardt, Community Action Coordinator.
 Martha is a current graduate student at the University of Arizona, studying Natural Resource Studies.
 She is originally from Atlanta, Georgia.
 She graduated from the University of Georgia, where she focused on Ecology, in December 2009.
 After graduation she joined the Peace Corps as a rural Health Volunteer in southern Morocco.
 There she worked with her local nurse and school staff preparing a health curriculum to be included in the daily school lessons.
 In her free time Martha enjoys camping, hiking, running, and yoga.
 Martha has a passion for working with teens and is excited to get involved in the Tucson area connecting communities with the environment.